-The basis for the valuation of the Fund's assets is disclosed in Note 4 to the financial statements.
+The basis for the valuation of the Fund's assets is disclosed in note 3 to the financial statements.

-No fees were paid to Liberty Fiduciary Limited during the financial year.
+No fees were paid to the Responsible Entity Liberty Fiduciary Limited during the financial year.

-In the opinion of the directors of the Responsible Entity, there were no significant changes in the state of affairs of the Fund that occurred during the financial year under review.
+In the opinion of the directors of the Responsible Entity there were no significant changes in the state of affairs of the Fund that occurred during the financial year under review.

-LIBERTY TERM INVESTMENT FUND DIRECTORS' REPORT FOR THE YEAR ENDED 30 JUNE 2014
+LIBERTY TERM INVESTMENT FUND DIRECTORS' REPORT (cont.)
+FOR THE YEAR ENDED 30 JUNE 2016